silver-sat/Radio_Board/README.md

    * To reduce disk space after downloading, delete the hidden .git folder.
 However, this will remove Git tracking from your local folder.

 # Warnings
-This board was designed for the [OshPark 4-Layer Board](https://docs.oshpark.com/services/four-layer/).
+This board was designed for the [OshPark 4-Layer PCB Service](https://docs.oshpark.com/services/four-layer/).
 Using another board type or service will require adjustments to the RF amplifier lines and may require other appropriate compensations.